-This is the simplest and most widely used form of frequency balancing service in the UK.
-Participants can agree to respond to a drop in the frequency from 50Hz to 49.7Hz by reducing consumption for a period of 30 minutes.
-These events can be caused by power outages and tend to be irregular at between 7 – 12 times a year.
+SFFR is the simplest and most widely used form of frequency balancing services in the UK.
+Participants agree to respond to a drop in the frequency from 50Hz to 49.7Hz by reducing consumption for a period of 30 minutes.
+These irregular events are often caused by power outages and can happen anywhere between 7 to 12 times each year.

-Most businesses have suitable assets which can earn revenue from Static FFR, and due to the higher level of certainty and the limited number of events, this is one of the most popular ways to enter the frequency response market.
+Some businesses already have suitable assets that can earn revenue from Static FFR.
+Due to the higher level of certainty and the limited number of events, this is one of the most popular ways to enter the frequency response market.

-Participants in Dynamic FFR are paid to both ramp up their load on the grid and consume more electricity, as well as ramping down during times of frequency imbalance, to restore the grid to 50Hz optimum operating frequency.
-They begin to deliver a response within 2 seconds and usually complete their response within 10 seconds, although this can last for a few minutes.
+Participants in Dynamic FFR are paid to both ramp up their load on the grid and consume more electricity or reduce load during times of frequency imbalance.
+This is to restore the grid to 50Hz optimum operating frequency.
+Responders must begin to deliver a response within two seconds.
+The length of their response typically lasts anywhere between 10 seconds to a few minutes.

 What are the requirements?

 How are payments made?

 Most FFR tenders are made up of an availability fee (£/hr) of price per hour of availability.
 Some providers also state a nomination fee (£/hr).
 This payment is made for each hour that is nominated for delivery.

 What is the process to tender?

 Potential responders must establish an FFR Framework Agreement with the National Grid before participating in monthly FFR tenders.
 Following the success of their application, providers can submit tenders through an online portal (ARIBA) each month.